obedwayne/alx-system_engineering-devops/0x01-shell_permissions/README.md

 mkdir my_dir -m=751 - Create a script that creates a directory called my_dir with permissions 751 in the working directory.
 #!/bin/bash
 chgrp school hello - Write a script that changes the group owner to school for the file hello
+#!/bin/bash
+chown vincent:staff * - Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.